 What that also does, of course, is affect the nameplates and numbers on the back and sleeves, creating oddly-shaped and roughly put together numbers and letters.
 It’s not visually interesting at all, looking more like a certain news team on a bad night.
-Simply, it’s a mess, and looks worse than what the Blues did with their jerseys in the ’90s.
+Simply, it’s a mess, and looks worse than what the Blues did with their jerseys in the ’90s (and again this season).

 The shoulder yokes follow the same non-sensical pattern.
 And on top of everything, they decided to make it more inconsistent than the rest of the striping on the jersey by not colouring the yoke in teal and adding in a grey stripe.
 Makes absolutely no sense.

 And then there’s the colours: navy blue, teal, grey, white and orange.
 Teal was a trendy colour in the ’90s, popularized by the Sharks in the NHL, but adding navy blue, orange and grey into the mix as well just creates a visual mess for a single team.
-Look at Toronto, Detroit, Philadelphia – all teams with a single dominant colour that they own and it works well for them.
-Even Nashville with the mustard yellow.
 I can appreciate the blue and orange, as they’re complimentary colours and work well together (which we’ll get to later), but this is just too much and they all end up competing with each other.

 I won’t talk about the logo at all.
 That thing deserves a post all on its own, but it’s a serious indictment of a jersey when that logo is easily the most professional-looking and well-designed element on the entire jersey.
 The one positive about these jerseys is that it goes absolutely perfectly with this era being the Mad Mike Milbury years: erratic, non-sensical, badly planned and executed even worse.